magaramol/-Emotion-Detection-using-Deep-Learning-/README.md

-Here's a more structured and detailed README file for your CNN (Convolutional Neural Network) project repository:

 # Convolutional Neural Network (CNN) Project

 This project demonstrates the implementation of a Convolutional Neural Network (CNN) for image processing using deep learning techniques.
 CNNs are a class of deep learning models that are particularly effective for analyzing visual data.